spcbfr/structs-and-company/src/content/blog/the-content-creation-dilemma.md

 description: Every blogger needs to have a goal and an audience they are writting for in order to successed, today I shared my struggles in trying to figure out my goal and how it ended up being harder that expected
 ---

-So I just finished redesigning my blog, for the 4th and hopefully the last time in a while, it looks amazing and minimal and has all the bells and whistles I've wanted, but I've just now realized that I am missing the most important thing: **the content**.
+<span class="leadin">So I just finished redesigning my blog,</span> for the 4th and hopefully the last time in a while, it looks amazing and minimal and has all the bells and whistles I've wanted, but I've just now realized that I am missing the most important thing: **the content**.
 I still haven't figured out what I want to write about, now being the person who I am, I have a ton of hobbies:

 - Programming, specifically Web Development. that's why I chose to become a Computer Science Major, even though most people I've spoken to told me not to
 - Tech in general, let that be hardware or software